Luis Octavio

 The Platform

 The ops system solved the process problem.
-But there was still a bottleneck: the actual production of each asset still required a designer to start from scratch every time.
-So I built the next layer — a standalone AI-powered creative platform, migrated to Claude Code.
+But I wanted to be more efficient, so I built the next layer — a standalone AI-powered creative platform, migrated to Claude Code.

 The first version was prototyped in Figma Make to validate the concept and interface quickly.
 Once the logic was proven, I migrated it to Claude Code — turning it from a prototype into a real production system.